 We hitchhiked once and met some really nice locals.
 I am not advocating you jump into cars with strangers – it just works for us now and then.
 Along the roads around Kotor, we’ve seen backpackers holding signs to faraway destinations.

 The main road around the bay on the Dobrota side has a sidewalk nearly the whole route into town, but often cars decide to park on the sidewalk.
-So you have to wait for passing traffic before you can step out into the road and get around a parked car.
+So as a pedestrian, you have to wait for passing traffic before you can step out into the road and get around a parked car.
 Not exactly a pleasant experience.

 But here’s the good news: on the Dobrota side of the bay, there is a water walkway the entire route into town, so you never have to walk on the busy traffic road if you don’t want to.
 Cars do drive on this walkway, but traffic is not frequent.
 And cafes and hotels line the waterfront, becoming more frequent as you get closer to Kotor proper.